kyma-project/cloud-manager/docs/contributor/ui/README.md

 # Busola UI Documentation

-Kyma manages its modules' UI through the use of a ConfigMap.
-The ConfigMap has five parts.
-They are:
+Kyma manages its modules' user interfaces (UIs) using ConfigMaps.
+Each ConfigMap has five parts:

 * `general` - used to describe the CRD the UI should be looking for as well as a description of the resource in the case none exists on the cluster.